logzio/documentation/docs/_include/general-shipping/k8s.md

 ## Send deployment events logs

-Send data about deployment events in the cluster, and how they affect it's resources.
+Send data about deployment events in the cluster, and how they affect its resources.
 _Supported resource kinds are `Deployment`, `Daemonset`, `Statefulset`, `ConfigMap`, `Secret`, `Service Account`, `Cluster Role` and `Cluster Role Binding`._

 ```sh